dsccommunity/SqlServerDsc/README.md

 ### SqlDatabaseUser

-This resource is used to create a database user when Ensure is set to 'Present' or remove a database user when Ensure is set to 'Absent'.
-The resource also allows re-mapping of SQL logins to existing database users.
+This resource is used to create a database users.
+A database user can be created with or without a login, and a database users can be mapped to a certificate or asymmetric key.
+The resource also allows re-mapping of the SQL login.

+> **Note:** This resource does not yet support [Contained Databases](https://docs.microsoft.com/en-us/sql/relational-databases/databases/contained-databases).

 #### Requirements